linzjs/linz/docusaurus/docs/linz-defaults.md

 ## The defaults

 The following lists the defaults that you can use to customise Linz.
 Please note, not all defaults are detailed.
-Please `review the code for more information`\_.
+Please [review the code for more information](https://github.com/linzjs/linz/blob/master/lib/defaults.js).

-.. \_review the code for more information: https://github.com/linzjs/linz/blob/master/lib/defaults.js

-.. \_cookie-options-reference:

 ### cookie options